javitocor/kittens-API/README.md

 # Kittens API
-Project from The Odin Project to create a simple API
+Project from The Odin Project to create a simple toy-app API

 # Built
 - Ruby on rails